Camper van conversion featuring a raised pop to roof

 • New PopRak Solar Solution with 650 watts of power and still room for a vent fan!

-Unique Design: The Proprietary PopRak Portal® enables easy access and functionality.
+Unique Design: The special PopRak Portal® allows easy access and use.
 Raise or lower from inside the comfort of your van.

 Colorado Camper Van (CCV)

-Colorado Camper Van specializes in custom pop-top installations with some of the largest sleeping areas available.
-Our beds are the largest available - most beds are 48" x 80"
+Colorado Camper Van focuses on custom pop-top installs with some of the largest sleeping areas you can get.
+Our beds are the largest you can find - most beds are 48" x 80

 CCV Features: